gjbex/Best-practices-for-scientific-computing/docs/optimization.md

 valuable, so a short time to solution will be appreciated by the taxpayer.

-A good compromise is to implement the performance-critical parts of the application in a language scuh as Fortran, C, or C++, and wrap the resulting shared libraries so that they can be used from Python or R.  This gives you the best of both worlds.
+A good compromise is to implement the performance-critical parts of the application in a language such as Fortran, C, or C++, and wrap the resulting shared libraries so that they can be used from Python or R.  This gives you the best of both worlds.
 TODO: add wrapper tools for Python and R.